mindsdb/mindsdb-docs-old/mindsdb-docs/docs/PredictorInterface.md

 `predictor.load(mindsdb_storage_dir='path/to/predictor.zip')`

-Loads a predictor that was previously exported into the current mindsdb storage path so you can use it later.
+Loads a predictor that was previously exported into the current mindsdb_native storage path so you can use it later.

-* mindsdb_storage_dir -- full_path that contains your mindsdb predictor zip file.
+* mindsdb_storage_dir -- full_path that contains your mindsdb_native predictor zip file.

 ### Load Model